trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

     wget https://git.io/wireguard -O wireguard-install.sh && sudo bash wireguard-install.sh

-* The script is going to ask you for the hostname that you want to use for the VPN. _If_ you have static ip then continue or else type the dynamic DNS domain that you created from the <a href="https://github.com/trinib/Adguard-Wireguard-Unbound-Cloudflare/blob/main/Dns-Service-Guide.md"><b>instructions</b></a>.
+* The script is going to ask you for Public IPv4/hostname for the VPN. _If_ you have static ip then continue or else type the dynamic DNS domain that you created from the <a href="https://github.com/trinib/Adguard-Wireguard-Unbound-Cloudflare/blob/main/Dns-Service-Guide.md"><b>instructions</b></a>.
 For example:trinibvpn.freeddns.org

 * For port option `press enter` for default 51820.
 For client name, just put any name you want, and for DNS use option 3 (`1.1.1.1`) for now.
 We will configure `adguard/unbound/cloudflare` with the vpn after its finished installed